chimepalden/virtual-public-library/README.md

 # Virtual Public Library
 The Virtual Public Library will manage the process of checking out e-books.
-All users can register an account, login/logout, search for books based on a variety of filters.
+All users can register an account, login/logout, search for a book/books with filters.

 # Technologies Used
 * Java